If you would like to explore and enjoy the best of the Balkans this is a perfect Balkan Trip for you.

 You’ll find Tirana’s concrete pyramid in a short walk from Skanderbeg Square.
 Built in 1987 by the daughter of Albania’s dictator Enver Hoxha there is a museum dedicated to her father.

 After breakfast and check out we will proceed with our Balkan Tour to one of the most beautiful parts of the Adriatic coast of Montenegro – Budva Riviera.

 Budva is a town famous for the best entertainment in the Balkan.
-In Budva, we will visit the Old Town of the city.
-It is a unique architectural fusion, surrounded by medieval walls, fortress, towers, and city-gates.
+In Budva, we will visit the Old Town the city.
+It is a unique architectural fusion, surrounded by medieval walls, fortress, towers, and city gates.

-Then we will proceed to Sveti Stefan Island – one of the most exclusive summer resorts of the Adriatic coast.
+Then we will proceed to Sveti Stefan Island – one of the most exclusive summer resorts on the Adriatic coast.

 Return and overnight in Budva.

-After breakfast we will check out an proceed to Porto Montenegro – „The Monaco of the Balkans”.
+After breakfast, we will check out and proceed to Porto Montenegro – „The Monaco of the Balkans”.

 It represents a world-class marina located in the town of Tivat.
-After short tour around this marina we will proceed to Kotor.
+After a short tour around this marina, we will proceed to Kotor.